Introduction to pysheds#

 url = "https://tubcloud.tu-berlin.de/s/ZPiZjX3Nzc6R6RX/download/output_COP30.tif"

-urlretrieve(url, basename(url))
+urlretrieve(url, basename(url));

 Imports#